guilhermeperas/weather-app/README.md

 3. Open your browser and navigate to `http://127.0.0.1:5000`

-## Technologies
+## Improve

-- Python
-- Flask
+- Instead of a input text, use the World Map and make it pressable
-- Weather API
+- History